 nounplural noun anglerfish, plural noun anglerfishes

-A fish that lures prey with a fleshy lobe attached to a filament that arises from the snout and hangs in front of the mouth.
-Most anglerfishes have a very large head and wide mouth, with a small body and tail.
+A fish that lures prey with a fleshy lobe on a filament arising from the snout, typically with a very large head and wide mouth, and a small body and tail.

 - ‘The prey, often of almost equal size to the anglerfish, fit neatly into the anglerfish's expandable stomachs, Drazen said.’

 - ‘The North Sea is not the greatest place for fish but on any dive you are likely to see pollack, coalfish, ballan wrasse, anglerfish, topknots and ling.’